paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `kollno`

 #### KOLLĒMATA DIMENSIONS
-- Noted if possible to measure (use "k+number" to identifies the kollemata: k1, k2, etc.)
+- Noted if possible to measure (‘k+number’ is used to identify the *kollēmata*: k1, k2, etc.)
 - DB id: `kolldim`

 ---